 The other thing to consider (and this might be hard pill to swallow for modern, Western Christians) is that our prayers to God do not have to be laced in niceties.
 Instead, they should be adorned with honesty.
 (Eugene Peterson spoke often about this.
 Hebrew prayer was anything but nice.)
 This is a significant observation to make because it can teach us something important about the relationship between faith and doubt.
 Notice, for instance, how Jeremiah takes his doubts about God to God in prayer: “O LORD, you have deceived me, and I was deceived” (v.
 7).
 What this reveals is a principle about what it means to have true, living faith in God.
 The principle is this: Even our doubts about God can, if handled rightly, reveal our deep faith in God.

 At first glance, it might appear that Jeremiah has deep doubts about God’s goodness.
 In truth, he does.
-However, because he feels the freedom to take such hard feelings to his God, he reveals what he truly believes about God—namely, that God is strong enough to handle his doubts and loving enough to want Jeremiah to bring them to him.
+However, because he feels the freedom to take such hard feelings to God, he reveals what he truly believes—namely, that God is strong enough to handle his doubts and loving enough to want Jeremiah to bring them to him.
 And it is this that Jeremiah believes.
-Ironically, then, Jeremiah’s doubts about God actually served to reveal his faith in God.
+Ironically, then, Jeremiah’s doubts about God serve to reveal his faith in God.

 As such, Jeremiah is a pastor’s pastor, indeed, a mentor for us all.
 He is a hero of the faith—even when he was full of doubt.
 He might have been an inspired prophet, but he was also a very broken human.
 And he was not afraid to show it (unlike most of us).

 A few years ago, I scribbled a short poem about some of this, and I thought I would share it with you.
 The poem is about Jeremiah and about us.
-It’s mainly about all humans.
+It’s about every person.
 Most of all, it is about Jesus, the man acquainted with grief and sorrow.

 + + +